King George Square

 Vehicle access for works

-A permit is required for vehicle access for works in King George Square.
-Vehicles with an RGVM (recommended gross vehicle maximum) of less than 4 tonnes will only be permitted access during the following times:
+Council requires a permit for vehicle access for works in King George Square.
+Vehicles with a Combined Gross Vehicle Maximum (CGVM) of less than four tonnes are permitted access from:

 - 2-7am weekends